mmomtchev/sqlite-wasm-http/README.md

 * Ony ES6 module mode is supported at the moment, CommonJS is not supported and this includes TypeScript transpiled to CommonJS - you have to transpile to ES6 in order to use this module

+You can check [test/integration](https://github.com/mmomtchev/sqlite-wasm-http/blob/main/test/integration) for examples for the various environments that are currently tested and supported.

 # Node.js compatibility

 Node.js is fully supported but requires `web-worker` and `fetch` available in Node.js 18.x+.